Your Adjustment of Status Interview Checklist: Surviving a Trump-Era Interview

 Who Must Attend Adjustment of Status Interview

-USCIS requires both the applicant and petitioner to attend the adjustment of status interview in some cases.
+In many cases, USCIS requires both the applicant and petitioner to attend the adjustment of status interview.
 This is most common in cases when the petitioner is a spouse but is possible for other categories as well.
 USCIS does not require employers to attend interviews for employment-based I-485 applications.

 Take a Competent Interpreter